 In this case, in the episode prior to this, Time Squared, there’s a bit at the beginning where Commander Riker (Jonathan Frakes) mentions that he acquired his cooking skills (or lack thereof) while living alone with his father when his mother died very young.
 This appears to be a gratuitous scene at the time.
 However, it is leading into this episode.

 Riker is offered the command of his own ship, the Aries.
 A civilian attache is beamed aboard to brief him on the Aries‘ mission.
 That attache turns out to be Riker’s father, Kyle (portrayed by Mitchell Ryan).

-This convoluted bits of involvement read more like a sci-fi soap-opera As The Spaceship Turns….
+These convoluted bits of involvement read more like a sci-fi soap opera As The Spaceship Turns….

 Will Riker finds forgiveness and healing, but it’s too pat; too fast and easy.
 This would have been better left with some bad blood between the two men and settled at a later time – perhaps in the fourth season.

 The secondary plot here involves the Klingon Worf (Michael Dorn).
 He becomes more and more moody and hostile to his friends.
 Wesley Crusher (Wil Wheaton) does some digging and learns that it’s Worf’s 10th anniversary of his Age of Ascension – sort of a Klingon Bar Mitzvah.
 The only problem here is that Worf was raised by step-parents on Earth from when he was very young.
 When did he have the time to learn of the Klingon rituals and have them carried out in the manner depicted here?